About the course

 The provision of supervision, where required, is subject to the following points:

-- The allocation of graduate supervision is the responsibility of the Faculty of Philosophy, in conjunction with the Faculty of Classics, and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
+- The allocation of graduate supervision is the responsibility of the Faculty of Philosophy and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.

 - Under exceptional circumstances a supervisor may be found outside the Faculty of Philosophy and Faculty of Classics.